DylanMeeus/springboot_jwt_blog/_posts/2016-04-21-facebook-account-kit-passwordless-authentication.markdown

 #### Authenticated View

-As with the logged view, some code was omitted for readability.
+As with the login view, some code was omitted for readability.

 ```
 <!doctype html>